 Then, decorate as you please.
 Plastic, wooden, real, or painted, you can't go wrong with a beautiful Easter egg tree.
 You can color coordinate with your china, or let the rainbow inspire your kids.

 If you like the idea of an outdoor Easter egg tree but don't have a sapling or juvenile tree you can reach easily, consider decorating bushes or shrubs instead.
 You could also buy topiaries for your porch, popping a few eggs into the greenery for a burst of festiveness.

-Several plastic egg companies now punch two holes in either end of the ovum, which makes for easy stringing.
+Several companies now punch holes in either end of the plastic eggs, which makes for easy stringing.
 You can also tie colorful ribbon through the center of the halved plastic egg, then shut it tight to keep the strand in place.

 We've included a few of our favorite Easter egg tree decorating ideas (plus a few faux options) to bring the tradition into your home.